Chautauqua (horse)

-Chautauqua (foaled 20 September 2010) is a former and now retired champion Australian racehorse.
-He was bred as a thoroughbred, which is the superior breed for a racehorse.
+Chautauqua (foaled 20 September 2010) is a former and now retired champion Australian thoroughbred racehorse.
 Chautauqua's grey colouring saw him receive the nickname “The Grey Flash”.
 Chautauqua raced 32 times, winning 6 group one races and earning AU$8,821,935 in prize money.
 This includes three successive Group 1 TJ Smith Stakes wins and a Group 1 Chairman's Sprint Prize (Hong Kong) win.

 Chautauqua was co-trained by trainers Michael, Wayne and John Hawkes under their business, Hawkes Racing.
 The responsibility of the horse relies largely on the trainer.
 He was ridden by a number of jockeys including James Mcdonald, Dwayne Dunn, Brenton Avdulla but in most Group 1 wins by Tommy Berry.
 Chautauqua was foaled in 2010 by the famous stallion Encosta De Lago and Dam Lovely Jubely.
 He was originally put on auction as a foal at the 2012 Inglis Australian Easter Yearling Sale held at the Berkley Park Stud in Scone and was passed in at AU$300,000 after not reaching the reserve of AU$400,000.

 Chautauqua's racing colours are purple and yellow.
 The silk is purple with yellow stripes on the arm and a yellow lightning bolt on the front.
 It is also worn with a yellow helmet cover.

 Famous for his come-from-behind victories, Chautauqua's career ended in controversy when he refused to leave the racing start gates on a multitude of occasions.
 Such behaviour is very rare in racing and therefore incited debate on animal welfare.
 This saw him subsequently retire in September 2018.

 Racing career

 2013–2014 season

-Chautauqua's race career began at the Seymour Race Club in a Maiden Plate race where he placed 2nd.
-He then moved to race at Kyneton the following week in another Maiden Plate race where he again placed 2nd.
-He was then spelled for 18 weeks before achieving his first win at Geelong in a 3-year-old Maiden Plate race.
-He next raced at Gosford where he achieved a place of 2nd and then the following week placed 7th in his first Group 2 Race.
+Chautauqua's race career began at the Seymour Race Club in a Maiden Plate race, where he placed 2nd.
+He then moved to race at Kyneton the following week in another Maiden Plate race, where he again placed 2nd.
+He was spelled for 18 weeks before achieving his first win at Geelong in a 3-year-old Maiden Plate race.
+He next raced at Gosford, where he finished 2nd and the following week placed 7th in his first Group 2 Race.
 Chautauqua's first Group 3 win came the following week at Hawkesbury in the Hawkesbury Guineas.
-His final race of the season was run at Scone where he placed 7th and was subsequently spelled for 17 weeks.
+His final race of the season was run at Scone, where he placed 7th and was subsequently spelled for 17 weeks.